bfanger/pixi-inspector/README.md

 - View and edit properties
 - Outline the active node in the viewport.
 - The active node is available in the developer console as `$pixi`
-- Right-click in the viewport to activate a node
+- Right-click (or alt click) in the viewport to activate a node

 ## Installation